Alexei Navalny: Russia's vociferous Putin critic

 Although Mr Navalny never had the public profile of former jailed oligarch Mikhail Khodorkovsky, parallels between the two figures have been drawn.

-Unlike Mr Khodorkovsky, now based in Switzerland, Mr Navalny has vowed to fight on in Russia.
+Unlike Mr Khodorkovsky, now based in Switzerland, Mr Navalny has vowed to fight on in Russia - he was arrested three times in 2017 for organising unauthorised anti-Putin protests and briefly detained in early 2018.

 Speaking to the BBC, he suggested the best thing Western states could do for justice in Russia was to crack down on "dirty money".

-"I want people involved in corruption and persecution of activists to be barred from entering these countries, to be denied visas," he said.
+"I want people involved in corruption and persecution of activists to be barred from entering these countries, to be denied visas."

 When Mr Navalny was jailed in 2013, he told the judge that he would fight on with his colleagues "to destroy the feudal state that's being built in Russia, destroy the system of government where 83% of national wealth is owned by a half per cent of the population''.